teamclairvoyant/airflow-user-management-plugin/README.md

 A plugin to Apache Airflow (Documentation: https://airflow.apache.org/, Source Code: https://github.com/apache/airflow) to provide an interface where you can add a PasswordUser to Airflow and manage

+### RBAC Support
+If you are using the Airflow versions 1.10.x and higher then this plugin is useful only when RBAC feature is disabled.
+You can check the `rbac` setting in `airflow.cfg` config file under `webserver` category.

+**Note:** Once you enable the RBAC support, it will create new set of Database Tables.
+So, you need to manually migrate your existing users from `users` table to the new table `ab_users`.
+While migrating you need to specify the role for each user.
+Please check [Create User](https://airflow.apache.org/cli.html#create_user) for more details.

 ## How do Deploy

 1. Copy the user_management_plugin.py file into the Airflow Plugins directory